rbowsley/lamplighthelp/source/2-2-0_Logging_In.markdown

 We recommend that you use Mozilla Firefox, Google Chrome or Edge browsers.
 If you are using Microsoft Internet Explorer we suggest you use the most up-to-date version.

-Once the page has loaded, enter your user name (your email address) and your password in the appropriate boxes.
-The user name and password are case sensitive.
+Once the page has loaded, enter your username (your email address) and password in the appropriate boxes.
+The username and password are case sensitive.

 ##### Tags